Muhthoriqas/AplikasiPemesananMakananMarugameUdon/README.md

-# Note: Application Unable To Use Because I Disabled Database !
-Edit 28 Jun 2022

-Aplikasi pemesanan makanan di rumah makan marugame udon , terdapat 2 Aplikasi yang terhubung pada 1 Firebase:

-1. Aplikasi untuk pengguna/pembeli
+The food ordering application at the marugame udon restaurant, there are 2 applications connected to 1 Firebase:

+1. Application for users/buyers
-2. Aplikasi Khusus Untuk Admin
+2. Special Application For Admin

-INFO PASSWORD USER DAN ADMIN
+If you want to clone or use this repostory, use your own database! .